emreokanbaskaya1/data_analysis_hotel_customer_and_revenue/README.md

 - **total_of_special_requests:** Number of special requests made by the customer (e.g., high floor, room with view)
 - **reservation_status:** Reservation status, indicating the current status of the booking (Canceled - booking was canceled by the customer; Check-Out - customer has checked out; No-Show - customer did not check in and gave no indication of the reason)
 - **reservation_status_date:** Date at which the last status was set.
 This variable is used in conjunction with the Reservation Status to determine when the status was last set.

-## Project Files

-- **dataset.csv:** The raw data used for analysis.
-- **dashboard.pbix:** The Power BI dashboard file showcasing the visualized insights from the data.
-- **eda.ipynb:** The Jupyter Notebook file containing both the exploratory data analysis (EDA) and regular data analysis performed